 - Currently employed in a HSE or HSE funded AMU or Emergency Department/Local Injury Unit for the duration of the programme

-- Nurses from non HSE and HSE funded organisations who work in AMU’s or Emergency Departments/Local Injury Unit may be offered a place on the course subject to meeting the course entry criteria and the availability of places.
+- Nurses from non HSE and HSE funded organisations who work in AMU’s or Emergency Departments/Local Injury Unit or Acute Medical Wards (excluding rehabilitation and stroke units) may be offered a place on the course subject to meeting the course entry criteria and the availability of places.